Each building represents a different time period.

-We compare and contrast ancient building techniques and styles using the best and most complete archaelogical evidence.
-The vast majority of our materials are harvested locally by us and our visiting groups.
+We compare and contrast ancient building techniques using archaeological evidence available at the time of building.
+The vast majority of our materials are harvested locally by us.
 Each project will employ traditional construction methods.

-Due to the nature of the site there are areas which may prove to be challenging to access during a visit and especially when dark or during periods or wet or inclement weather.
-Access issues may include uneven and slippery pathways, often with puddle puddles, leaves, animal dung, chalk and clay.
+Due to the nature of the site, some areas may be challenging to access, especially after dark or during wet weather.
+Access issues can include uneven and slippery pathways, often with puddles, leaves, animal dung, chalk and clay.
 These areas generally have minimal lighting to maintain the authenticity of the site.
 Edges of paths and steps are often poorly defined and with irregular drops.
 If you have any concerns regarding accessibility please call the site on 01725 517618.

 The archaeological evidence for this building comes from three excavations on the Isle of Man in the 1960’s.